enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/Linux/linux-environment-variable-related-file.md

 > `-f`: check if file exist
 > `-x`: check if file is executable

+this can explain why `fish` can not be set as login shell in some linux distribution

+- because fish will not execute `/etc/profile` and `/etc/profile.d`
+- `/etc/profile` is interpreted as a bash script

 ## /etc/profile.d directory

 - script in `/etc/profile.d` will be [executed](linux-bash-builtin-command.md#source) by `/etc/profile`